heir-lang/heir/README.md

 # Heir
-toy language part 9999999
+toy (for now) bytecode interpreter

 ## Contributions
-Though I cannot guarantee the lifetime or dedication to this project, contributions are welcome and encouraged and I will look at them as soon as I see them.
+Though I cannot guarantee the lifetime or dedication to this project, contributions are welcome and encouraged and I will review them ASAP.

 ## Roadmap
 - [x] lexing